Italy's Snam in world first with test of 30% gas-hydrogen blend in steel forging

-BusinessItaly's Snam in world first with test of 30% gas-hydrogen blend in steel forging

-Gas transport group Snam (SRG.MI) said on Wednesday a 30% blend of natural gas and hydrogen had been used for the first time to power furnaces at a steelmaker in northern Italy.
+MILAN (Reuters) - Gas transport group Snam said on Wednesday a 30% blend of natural gas and hydrogen had been used for the first time to power furnaces at a steelmaker in northern Italy.

 The trial, carried out at a plant near Milan belonging to Italy’s Giva Group, involved the use of the gas mix in the steelmaker’s internal gas distribution network.